Why VPN is Not Working in Pakistan (Fixes & Best Working VPN)

 • IP Blacklisting: PTA maintains a blacklist of unregistered VPN server IP addresses, often shared among ISPs.
 If your VPN doesn’t rotate its IPs frequently, it may be permanently inaccessible.

 • Protocol Detection: Older or weak protocols like PPTP and L2TP are easily detected and blocked.
+To bypass the firewall, Obfuscation technology is now a requirement, not a luxury.

 In November 2024, Pakistan saw a nationwide VPN disruption during a test run for full-scale blocking.
 Reputable services like TunnelBear, Kaspersky VPN, and even NordVPN saw sudden failures.
 While the government withdrew its plan for a formal ban in December after legal objections, technical restrictions remain in place.